Q: My child has never wrestled. Will he/she be okay?

 Q: I don't see OKUSA or OKWA next to the Tulsa Nationals Tournament on the schedule.
 Who are they affiliated with?

 A: Roller Wrestling is responsible for Tulsa Nationals.
 It is one of the oldest tournaments in the nation.
 Wrestlers come from all over the country to compete at Tulsa Nationals.
 Check out their website for more details.
 It is a very cool, but difficult tournament.
-They also have Novice Nationals which is put on by the same orgainization at the same time at the Tulsa Expo campus.
-It allows novice (beginner) wrestlers to compete against other wrestlers from around the country.
-We had several novice wrestlers enter and win last year!
-It is more expensive and lasts several days.
-So arrangements to either stay in Tulsa or drive back and forth are necessary.
-There will be an alternate tournament that weekend for those who do not wish to participate in Tulsa Nationals or Novice Nationals.
+Arrangements to either stay in Tulsa or drive back and forth are necessary.
+There will be an alternate tournament that weekend for those who do not wish to participate in Tulsa Nationals.

 Q: What should I bring to the tournaments?